GSA/open-gsa-redesign/_apidocs/entity-api.md

 * All requests must be sent as POST calls using clients like Postman.
 These requests cannot be sent through browsers.
 * The System Account User ID and Password must be sent as "Basic Auth" under "Authorization", and the combination needs to be base 64 encoded.
 * The Sensitive api_key parameter with its value must be sent in the "Headers" as "x-api-key" and not directly in the request URL.
-* All the optional search filters can be sent in the request URL or in the "Body".
+* All the optional search filters can be sent in the request URL or in the "Body".<br>

 <details>
 <summary><b>Query String Parameters</b></summary>